Stylback/home-server/README.md

 --------------------
 ### BIOS tweaks

-The ASRock J5040-ITX comes with an extensive list of BIOS settings, I made the following changes:
+The ASRock J5040-ITX comes with an extensive list of BIOS settings, so far I've made the following changes:

 - SATA Aggressive Link Power Management -> __Enabled__, reduces power consumption while SATA devices are idle.
 - Onboard HD Audio -> __Disabled__, as I won't use any audio outputs.